Anne Curtis: 2005–2011: Rise to prominence

-2011–2014

 In 2011, Curtis starred in the Philippine adaptation of the Korean drama, Green Rose, with Jericho Rosales.
-She also top-billed the comedy film Who's That Girl?, which served as her reunion movie with Luis Manzano, and starred in the romantic drama film No Other Woman, with Derek Ramsay and Cristine Reyes.
-No Other Woman was a box-office success, grossing Php 100 million in five days.
-It briefly became the highest-grossing Filipino film, before it was eclipsed by The Unkabogable Praybeyt Benjamin, later in the year.
-For the film's box-office performance, she and her co-star Cristine Reyes were recognised as the Box-Office Queens at the 43rd Box Office Entertainment Awards.
+She also top-billed the comedy film Who's That Girl?, which served as her reunion movie with Luis Manzano.
+In the same year, she starred in the romantic drama film No Other Woman with Derek Ramsay and Cristine Reyes.
+The film is a box-office success, grossing ₱100 million in five days, and has a total gross of ₱278 million.
+No Other Woman briefly became the highest-grossing Filipino film, before it was eclipsed by The Unkabogable Praybeyt Benjamin, later in the year.
+For the film's box-office performance, she and Reyes were recognized as the Box-Office Queens at the 43rd Box Office Entertainment Awards.
 Curtis also won the Best Actress awards at the 14th Gawad Pasado Awards, and 60th FAMAS Awards.
 Furthermore, she received her third Movie Actress of the Year nomination at the 28th PMPC Star Awards for Movies.

 In the same year, Curtis also had her first foray into the Philippine music scene.
 Although a confessed non-singer, Curtis launched her debut studio album, Annebisyosa, under Viva Records, on 25 September 2011.
 She described the album as "super fun" and "not serious", and jokingly stated that people should listen at their own risk.
 The album was an instant hit, reaching PARI gold status in less than a month, and platinum status in December of that year.